bluemix/Android-Download-Manager-Pro/README.md

 -----------------

-there are three ways to define your download task, so you can define it any way you want. for example If you didn't set maximum chunks number or sd card folder address it uses your initialized values. these methods return you a task id that you can call to start or pause that task using this token.
+there are three ways to define your download task, so you can define it any way you want.
+For example If you didn't set maximum chunks number or sd card folder address, it uses your initialized values.
+These methods return you a task id that you can call to start or pause that task using this token.
 ```java
 int DownloadManagerPro.addTask(String saveName, String url, int chunk, String sdCardFolderAddress, boolean overwrite, boolean priority)